Problems quantum computers could help solve

 In 2019 researchers from Google conducted an experiment showing quantum advantage .
 The experiment showed that a quantum computer can outperform a classical computer in producing random numbers – a certain task that was tailored to a quantum computer.
 While this is a very interesting research result, the impact for businesses is limited as the problem solved has no practical use.

 Due to the enormous potential of quantum computing to tackle some of the hardest challenges we face as humanity such as drug development or climate change, many companies already prepare for a quantum future and have started building in-house quantum computing expertise.
 With experts expecting wide-spread use of quantum computers by the year 2030 (see McKinsey study), many companies and teams are asking how they can start preparing to be among the first to profit from this new technology.
-With our IQM use-case discovery workshop, we can offer you a structured process of identifying and evaluating potential use-cases in your field.
+With our IQM use-case discovery workshop, we can offer you a structured process of identifying and evaluating potential use-cases in your field (reach out to us at info@meetiqm.com).